-For the year ended 31 December 2019, top line was higher while bottom line was lower than the year ended 31 December 2018 under the environment of severe competition and the strategy adjustment on international business.
-We were taking measures to cope with the difficult situation and maintained free cash flow for dividend.
-Our management will continue to capture growth in the aseptic packaging industry as well as pursue potential business development opportunities to further enhance return to our shareholders.
+For the year ended 31 December 2020, both top line and bottom line were higher than the year ended 31 December 2019 as the economy declined early in the year and gradually recovered.
+We continuously endeavored to optimise the product portfolio and production efficiency, meanwhile, we strived to expand market share.
+We were taking measures to cope with the difficult situation and maintained free cash flow for final dividend.
+Our management will continue to capture growth in the aseptic packaging industry as well as pursue potential business development opportunities to further enhance return to shareholders.